 NASCAR

 • Without a doubt, NASCAR is America’s favorite form of auto racing.
 NASCAR mandates the use of steel for many applications including roll cages, door bars, clutches, drive shafts, and many more.
-There is some aluminum used in cylinder heads, and clutch housings and covers.
+There is some aluminum used in cylinder heads, clutch housings, and covers.

 INDYCAR